ysyk2021/turning-deficiencies-into-assets-how-to-use-your-flaws-to-your-advantage/src/chapter-6-3.md

-Chapter: Building Empathy and Understanding with Others
+Building Empathy and Understanding with Others
 =======================================================

 In this chapter, we will explore the importance of building empathy and understanding with others as a means to leverage our flaws and transform deficiencies into assets.
 Developing these essential interpersonal skills not only enhances our relationships but also opens doors to new opportunities for personal growth and success.